sacseacyber/linux-scoring-engine/README.md

-# CyberPatriot Scoring Engine
+# Cyberpatriot Scoring Engine
-This will be a daemon that records points for changes in configuration and state on another system.
+This will be a program that records points for changes in configuration and state on another system.
 It is not usable yet, but should be soon.
-Clients ran on the testing machine will connect to the server, authenticate, send information on scoring changes, then disconnect.
+Client programs ran on the testing machine will authenticate and send scores which will be held in a database.

-After this is working I'll work on documentation.
+# Roadmap
+* Make it work

+* Use a database (probably SQLite) to store the scoring information

+* Set up an authentication scheme

+* Make TLS an option to secure communication